idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 title: Time off X-mas 2021
 ---

-It's Corona virus X-mas, not so bad edition, and I've got 2 weeks off.
+It's Corona virus X-mas 2021, the not so bad edition, and I've got 2 weeks off.
 In an attempt to maximize my personal development and satisfaction during my timeoff, by staying balanced, and minimizing my vegetation I'm going to pre-write what I want to get done, and adjust it as I go.

 This is a combination of [time off](/time-off), and all the stuff for [happiness](/happy), which I guess gets tangled up with half of my evergreen notes.